-The Auto Soak 2 option, when enabled by selecting Yes (1), calculates an average power setting over the last few seconds of the DEPOSIT state.
-This average power replaces the value programmed in Soak Power 2 so the next time this material is executed, the Soak Power 2 level is the Auto Soak 2 value.
+The Auto Soak 2 option, when enabled by selecting Yes (1), calculates an average power setting during the DEPOSIT state.
+This average power replaces the value programmed in Soak Power 2 so the next time this Material is executed, the Soak Power 2 level is the Auto Soak 2 value.
 In this manner the Soak Power 2 value closely matches the power level required to achieve the desired deposition rate.
-The power is averaged over the last 2.5 seconds of the deposition.
+The power is the average over the interval defined under the Time Power Averaging Time parameter, see section 5.1.7.
 The default value is No (0).

-DEP AFTER PRE-DEP .....
-Yes (1), No (0)
+DEP AFTER PRE-DEP Yes (1), No (0)

 Selects the state to follow the last Soak.
 Standard processing will continue with Deposit.
 In special cases, No (0) or Non-deposit control may be appropriate.
-In this state, the rate is controlled but thickness is not incremented and the source shutter relay is not active.
+In this state, the rate is controlled but thickness is not incremented and the Source shutter relay is not active.
 Default is Yes(1) for Deposit.

-The Sensor must be positioned so the rate can be monitored with the source shutter closed when going to the non-deposit control state.
+The Sensor must be positioned so the rate can be monitored with the Source shutter closed when going to the non-deposit control state.

-Figure 5-6 Source power level profile
+Figure 5-8 Source power level profile